appcelerator-developer-relations/Forging-Titanium/ep-009/vo.md

 Hi everybody.
 Thanks for checking out this screencast.
 In this week's episode of "Forging Titanium" we'll be taking a look at how we can use Android Intents in our Titanium apps.
 Intents provide powerful native functionality that allows us to send tasks, like editing a contact or playing a video, to other apps installed on Android devices.
-If you're totally unfamiliar Android Intents, be sure to check out the "Helpful Links" section of the blog post accompanying this screencast.
+If you're totally unfamiliar Android Intents, be sure to check out the "Episode Resources" section of the blog post accompanying this screencast.

 As with most powerful technology, Android Intents come with a little complexity.
 To make the topic easier to digest, I've created an easy to follow Intent cookbook app.
 As you can see, it's not unlike the Titanium Kitchen Sink layout.
 We can navigate through the lists to test out the various Android Intent functionality available to our apps.
 Before we dive into the examples, though, let's take a look at the code.